Agoric/documentation/main/zoe/api/zoe.md

 - `getOfferResult()`
   - Returns: `{ Promise<OfferResult> }`
   - The returned `OfferResult` can be literally anything.
-For example, in tests for the Automated Refund Dapp, it's the string "The offer was accepted"`.
+For example, in tests for the Automated Refund Dapp, it's the string "The offer was accepted".
 In the Covered Call example, it's a call option, which is an assayable `invitation` to buy the underlying asset.
 Strings and invitations are the most common things returned.
     The value is set by the returned result of  the `offerHandlers` method argument to `zcf.makeInvitation()`. **tyg todo: Not sure what the